A portrait of a scientist, as an administrator

 | Posted on March 6, 2025

-An institution is a microcosm shaped by a community of people interacting with each other to identify a common vision and chalking out ways to realize it.
-However, it is also embedded within the larger fabric of society whose flaws seep through its walls, requiring reformation from the inside, and out.
-Despite their importance, and the significant time and effort which go into it, these aspects of academic work are often hidden in the shadows.
+Being a scientist starts with finding interesting questions to answer, planning and executing research, and teaching and mentoring students.
+But it does not end there.
+A scientific institution is a microcosm shaped by a community of people interacting with each other to identify a common vision and chalking out ways to realise it.
+However, the institution, being embedded within the larger fabric of society, is not immune to societal issues.
+Tackling them requires significant time and effort from the academic community, but this aspect of a scientist’s work is often hidden in the shadows.

-Jyotsna Dhawan has straddled the two worlds of a scientist and an administrator in a career spanning close to three decades.
-At the Centre for Cellular and Molecular Biology (CCMB), Hyderabad, she led a research group studying how muscle stem cells are maintained in a quiet state in our body to be called into action during repair and regeneration, which has important implications for disease and therapy.
-In a life paralleling research, she has held various leadership roles.
-She was among the scientists who envisioned the Institute of Stem Cell Science and Regenerative Medicine (InStem) in Bangalore, and helmed it for several years.
-She has served as a member of several grant and scientific committees, advisory boards, and headed scientific societies.
+Dr Jyotsna Dhawan (65) has straddled the worlds of a scientist and an administrator in a career spanning close to three decades.
+She is on her way to retirement after leading her research group at the Centre for Cellular and Molecular Biology (CCMB), Hyderabad, where her career began.
+Along with her students, she studied how muscle stem cells are maintained in a quiet state in our body to be called into action during repair and regeneration, which has important implications for disease and therapy.
+Beyond research, she has also been into various administrative and leadership roles.

 If you want something done, ask a busy person